Carrie (novel)

-Carrie is the first published novel by American author Stephen King, released in 1974.
+Carrie is the debut horror novel by American author Stephen King, released in 1974.
 Set in the town of Chamberlain, Maine, the plot revolves around Carrie White, a friendless high school girl from an abusive religious household who has telekinetic powers.
 After a cruel prank pulled by one of her bullies on prom night, Carrie decides to take revenge.

 King wrote Carrie with the intention of submitting it to be published originally as a short story for the men's magazine Cavalier following the suggestion of a friend that he write a story about a female character.
-Though King initially gave up on Carrie due to discomfort and apathy, and felt it would never be successful, his wife Tabitha convinced him to continue writing, and rescued the first three pages of the story from the trash.
+Though King initially gave up on Carrie due to discomfort and apathy, and felt it would never be successful, his wife Tabitha persuaded him to continue writing, and rescued the first three pages of the story from the trash.
 He followed her advice and expanded it into a novel.
 King based the character of Carrie on two girls he knew in high school and enjoyed fabricating the documents for the narrative.
-After Doubleday accepted Carrie to be published, King worked with editor Bill Thompson to revise the novel.
+After Doubleday accepted Carrie for publication, King worked with editor Bill Thompson to revise the novel.

 Carrie was published on April 5, 1974, with a print run of 30,000 copies, and a paperback edition was published by New American Library in April 1975.
 The paperback edition became a best seller, particularly after the release of the 1976 film adaptation, reaching four million sales.
 The novel received generally positive reviews, both contemporaneously and retrospectively.
-Carrie, King's debut novel, helped launch his career and achieve him mainstream success.
+Carrie, King's debut novel, helped launch his career and achieve mainstream success for him.
 It has also been credited with reviving mainstream interest in horror fiction and being influential among contemporary horror writers.
-Three film adaptations have been released, with one getting a sequel, while a musical adaptation premiered in 1988, and a television miniseries is in production.
+Three film adaptations have been released, with one getting a sequel, while a musical adaptation premiered in 1988, and a television miniseries is set to be released in 2026.